akleroy/cpropstoo/README.md

 * calc_jtok [documented] : convert from Janskies per beam to Kelvin.

+* conv_with_gauss [documented] : convolve a data cube or image with an elliptical Gaussian beam to reach a target resolution.
+General purpose.

 * deconvolve_gauss : deconvolve one Gaussian from another.
 Rigorously
   useful for interferometer beams.
 Approximately useful for clouds.